Ad Copywriting Tips for Beginners Using Keyword Research

 Understand User Intent

-Write Clear and Simple Headlines
+Clear Simple Headlines

 Highlight Value